zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	= \nabla \frac{e^{i k |\bm{r} - \bm{r'}|}}{4 \pi |\bm{r} - \bm{r'}|} \times \mathcal{I}
 $$

-that may be expressed using the [matrix form of the cross product](https://en.wikipedia.org/wiki/Cross_product#Conversion_to_matrix_multiplication).
-You may also recognize that
+that can be expressed using the [matrix form of the cross product](https://en.wikipedia.org/wiki/Cross_product#Conversion_to_matrix_multiplication).
+You may recognize that

 $$ \tag{9.33}
 	\mathcal{G_{m}}(\bm{r}, \bm{r'}, k)